“This soup is delicious darling, is there blue cheese in it?”Jamie asks through a mouthful of bread roll.

 5 handfuls of kale steamed to serve (optional)

-1. To make the gravy, sweat the sliced onions in the butter in a saucepan over a medium heat for 5 minutes.
-(If the onions start looking a little brown add a tablespoon of water to help them steam).
+1. To make the gravy, sweat the sliced onions in the butter in a saucepan over a medium heat for 5 minutes (If the onions start looking a little brown add a tbs of water to help them steam).
 Put the lid on a jar, turn down the heat and sweat for a further 15 minutes.

 2. Meanwhile, fill a kettle with water for the mash.
 Peel and roughly chop the potatoes and place in a large saucepan with a generous pinch of salt.
 Cover in the boiling water and bring to a boil before turning the heat down to a simmer until soft.

 3. By now the onions should be softened, stir in the flour and the mustard and cook for a minute before adding the stock.
 Give it a good stir with a whisk, making sure to work out any flour lumps.
 Add the Marmite, Worcestershire sauce and thyme leaves.
 Season with salt and pepper and bring to the boil before reducing to a simmer on a low heat.

 4. Cook the sausages according to the packet instructions.
 Once cooked, carefully slide them into the simmering gravy.
 Cover with a lid and turn off the heat.

 5. By now the potatoes should be lovely and soft.
 Drain and give them a brief shake before returning to the saucepan.
 Add the butter, milk and a generous pinch of salt and pepper.
 Give it a good mash and then add the grated smoked cheese.
 Continue mashing until you have a smooth but firm mash.